dmlond/docker_bwa_aligner/README.md

 $ ls output
 ```

-*Note, The above assumes you are running on a *nix host.
-This is more challenging on Mac OSX due to the intervening boot2docker host, which requires that you first use standard ssh to access the boot2docker host to make the ~/archive directory, run the above, and then fetch (scp, rsync, etc) the ~/archive directory from the boot2docker host machine using standard ssh access.
-Users familiar with virtualbox can find a way to modify the boot2docker image to mount local directories, but this is beyond the scope of this example.

 You can run dmlond/split_raw, dmlond/bwa_reference and dmlond/bwa_aligner containers without arguments (or mounted volumes) to get a list of requirements

 ```bash